-When you create an email on Gmail, Yahoo, Outlook, and other platforms, your personal information is collected and stored by these companies.
-You will be surprised to know the amount of information they have stored.
+Email Account Creation Date Lookup: When you create an email on Gmail, Yahoo, Outlook, and other platforms, these companies collect and store your personal information.
 This also means that you can check when the particular email account was created.
-In other words, you can find the age of an email account easily.
+In other words, you can easily find how old is my email address or how old is an email address.

 Now, most of us have an email account on Gmail and considering the fact that Google stores a lot of information about people, it goes without saying that the platform might have your data stored as well.